zzhasanzz/redrick_routinson/README.md

 It will have a complete copy of this repository.
 With a '.git' folder inside.

 ### Download packages
+Open the terminal and run this two commands
 ```
 pip install -r requirements.txt
 ```